We’ve enjoyed Newcastle in the Premier League this season, with Rafa Benitez overseeing a reasonably successful return to the top-flight.

-To make things interesting, we decided to give the Magpies a little bit of a boast by bringing in some of Rafa’s old favourites.
+So to make things a little more interesting, we decided to give the Magpies a bit of a boast at the start of the campaign by bringing in some of Rafa’s old favourites.

-In fact, ex-Liverpool goalie Pepe Reina has been consistently linked with a move to the Toon this month, which is a tantalising prospect for all of you romantics out there.
+Ex-Liverpool goalie Pepe Reina has been consistently linked with a move to the Toon over the last year or so and while we very much doubt it’ll happen, it’s still a tantalising prospect for all of you romantics out there.

-So, using the extreme accuracy of Football Manager, we simulated a whole season of Newcastle’s season in the Premier League and gave them the old Liverpool trio of Reina, Xabi Alonso and Fernando Torres.
+So, using the extreme accuracy of Football Manager, we simulated the entire season with Newcastle boasting Rafa’s old Liverpool trio of Reina, Xabi Alonso and Fernando Torres.

 They may be past their best, but we reckon they can still do a shift or two.